Menu

 During development of our 2022-25 Strategic Plan enviroMETS have been presented with many projects and situations that have possible commercially viable outcomes yet face impediments preventing or limiting realisation.

 enviroMETS recognise that many of Queensland’s operating mines have, or will have, reached the end of their productive life in the coming decades.
-The 1,200 or so abandoned mine sites attest that the successful mine closure or economic post mining outcomes have traditionally been a challenge for industry.
+The 1,200 or so abandoned mine sites attest that the successful mine closure or economic post mining land use (PMLU) outcomes have traditionally been a challenge for industry.
 Successful mine closure and relinquishment is almost a rarity.
 Navigation of the regulatory framework can be protracted and complex.

 Why are so few mines "Closing" or able to be closed successfully?
 What are the challenges we have to solve?